 - Lastly, drag it through the column.

-- In this way, you will get all of the texts fitted in the bigger cells.
+- In this way, you will get all the texts fitted in the bigger cells.

-3. Change Column Width to Expand a Cell with Mouse Click
+3. Changing Column Width to Expand a Cell with Mouse Click

 You can also make multiple cells bigger with simple mouse clicks.
 Let’s see how it works.